KalaayPT/Profit-Taker-Guide/tldr.md

 Example Build:
 ![zaw](https://cdn.profit-taker.com/balla_eclipse.png)
 Contagion can be unranked, Exposure often needs at least about rank 2.
+The Zaw Strike of choice is Balla, because it throws at the beginning of the animation, allowing throws in quick succession.
+Read more about this [here](/beginner/contagion-zaws)

 Exodia Contagion is thrown by double jumping, aim gliding, and meleeing.
 This allows you to shoot your secondary while you fall after throwing your zaw, when you do it quickly.